Yearly College Planning Calendar

 - Be sure you have signed up for summer college freshman orientation session

-- Wear T-shirt and carry around plastic cup of chosen college and develop allegiance to new school community!
+- Wear T-shirt and carry around a plastic cup or other college swag from your chosen college and develop allegiance to your new school community!

 - Write your parents a thank you note for the first 18 years!!
 (And your teachers!)